aaronjensen/mergeq/README.md

     $ git status
     $ git add .
-    $ git commit -m "Added mergeq to the project"
+    $ git commit -m "Add mergeq to the project"

 Next, create branches that you want to make queueable.
 This example creates a branch called `staging` for queuing builds.